Bypass the primary and secondary navigation and continue reading the main body of the page

 “They look pretty,” said Keane Shishido of Rancho Cucamonga, who visited the attraction with his mom, Joy Shishido.

-The exhibit introduces the broader community to the university’s Cultural & Natural History Collections, which features a catalogue of more than 70,000 items covering thousands of years.
+The exhibit introduces the broader community to the university’s Cultural & Natural History Collections, which features a catalog of more than 70,000 items covering thousands of years.

 The Rock Candy Factory: The Science of Rocks & Candy attraction at the Los Angeles County Fair will be in Expo Hall 10 through Sept.
 23.